rishipande/simzone/README.md

 Simzone is a tiny macOS menu bar app that helps you keep track of multiple time zones at a glance.

-It sits quietly in your menu bar and shows:
+It sits in your menu bar and shows:

 - Your **local time**
 - Up to **five additional time zones**
 - An optional **menu bar time display** (with your own label + emoji)

 No accounts.
 No internet access.
 Just local Date/Time APIs and a small preferences window.

+Learn more on why/how this was written, screenshots, and download the latest build from: [here](https://fryol.net/r/simzone/).

 ---